-For all options relating to the above regulations, which are Options STEPS014, 015, 016, 017a and b, we strongly advise that all applicants make themselves familiar with the regulations and adhere to them.
+For all options relating to the above regulations (Options STEPS014), we strongly advise that all applicants make themselves familiar with the regulations and adhere to them.
 Especially where any supply of water is using the public water supply.
 Failure to do so can lead to legal action being taken.
-For more information please refer to The Regulations and their Schedules (SI 1999 No. 1148 and No. 1506) are available from HMSO you can find these online: defra.gov.uk/environment/ water/industry/wsregs99
+For more information please refer to The Regulations and their Schedules (SI 1999 No. 1148 and No. 1506) are available from HMSO you can find these online: defra. gov.uk/environment/water/industry/wsregs99